saiudayakella/racing-unibet/ReadMe.md

 ## Considerations
 1) On smaller screens i.e. laptops, `next to go events` section is not displayed.
 For the time being, this issue is dealt by zooming out once programatically.
 Usually on bigger screens, this may not be a problem.
 Reducing browser size is not a sustainable solution as tests should run at the default zoom i.e. 100% else, there can be unexpected results sometimes.

-2)To get similar results across the browsers, specific resolution will have to be set manually (or) programatically.
+2) To get similar results across the browsers, specific resolution will have to be set manually (or) programatically.
 This is not dealt in the project as that is a decision made with consent.